smsummers1/e2/p2/README.md

         |   3   |   4   |   5   |
         |   6   |   7   |   8   |

-   -Store a meaningful descriptor such as "TopLeft", "TopCenter", "TopRight" in each array location so it is easy to remember what each array location correlates to on the board.
+   *Store a meaningful descriptor such as "TopLeft", "TopCenter", "TopRight" in each array location so it is easy to remember what each array location correlates to on the board.

         |        |        |        |
         | ------ | ------ | ------ |